Skip to main content

 Fort Peck Lake and Glasgow

-Begin your journey in Billings and enjoy a scenic 4.25-hour drive to Fort Peck Lake.
-Stops along the way include the Musselshell Valley Historical Museum in Roundup and Garfield County Museum in Jordan.
+Begin your journey in Billings and head north to venture into the heart of Eastern Montana’s sweeping plains to make your way to Fort Peck Lake.
+At 4.25 hours, it’s a long drive, but it’s a beautiful one, with unobstructed views of endless sky and a landscape that shifts from pine-covered rocky hills to gently rolling prairie to sagebrush and low-lying badlands as you go.
+Plus, there are fascinating stops along the way, including the Musselshell Valley Historical Museum in Roundup and Garfield County Museum in Jordan.
 Enjoy fishing, boating and wildlife watching at Fort Peck Lake.
-You can also explore the town of Glasgow and the Valley County Pioneer Museum or Fort Peck Dam.
-Come evening time, set up camp at one of the lake's many campsites (reserve in advance) or rent a cabin at Fort Peck Marina (reserve in advance) and settle in for a night of stargazing.
+You can also explore the town of Glasgow and the Valley County Pioneer Museum or the history of the Fort Peck area — including dinosaurs and the construction of the Fort Peck Dam — at the Fort Peck Interpretive Center.
+Come evening time, set up camp at one of the lake's many campsites (reserve in advance) and settle in for a night of stargazing.

 Day 2